twlamere/Lead_Conversion_Craft/README.md

 2. Compile the tabs into the tab for all leads
 3. Sort all leads by zip to split up into Knoxville and Asheville
 4. Sort all tabs by score
-5. Rename All Leads tab to desired date and Save as...
+5. Rename "All Leads" tab to desired date and Save as...
 "South College Data file [Date]"
+6. You're all done!
+Although, I would double-check that the numbers of leads are correct, etc.

 Now depending on how you go about this process, it can take you anywhere from 5-10 minutes and up to an hour.
 Thus I will now give some tips on how to make this